artsy/README/culture/engineering-principles.md

 ### Leverage Your Impact

-We built an large reputation for our size as an engineering team via these principles.
+We built a large reputation for our size as an engineering team via these principles.
 This gives internal engineers the ability to move local impact to a larger communal impact.

 Consider ways in which you can expand the scope of impact for your time: